skthtu/MVA2023SmallObjectDetection4SpottingBirds/README.md

 ```

-<span style="color: red">The following is the same as the official baseline README.</span>
+<font color="blue">The following is the same as the official baseline README.</font>
 ---
 # MVA2023 - Small Object Detection Challenge for Spotting Birds